j-Riv/fleet-tracker/README.md

 # FLEET TRACKER
 > An app to track your companies vehicles or your own.
 Powered by Vue.js

-Create maintenance and repair events / records and automatically add and share them to your Google Calendar.
-Save and associate files and images to vehicles.
+Create maintenance and repair events / records, and automatically add and share them to your Google Calendar.
+Save and associate files and images to vehicles or records.

 ## Project setup
 ```